Creative ways to use less plastic

 At first, I had decided to just bring bags, and not jars.
 I thought you’d have to pay for the weight of the jar, but nope!
 Just visit someone at the front of the store and they’ll weigh the jar for you and write it on there.
 Then they just subtract its weight when you check out.
 Easy peasy!

-- Stop using produce bags
+Stop using plastic produce bags

 You know those flimsy, single-use plastic bags they have hanging around the produce section?